0xPolygonZero/hash-constants/README.md

   function directly to use a different MDS matrix.

-- `mds_security.sage`: Checks the security of a given MDS matrix wrt to several tests; primarily avoiding 'infinitely long subspace trails'.
+- `mds_security.sage`: Checks the security of a given MDS matrix wrt to several tests; primarily to avoid 'infinitely long subspace trails'.

 The latter two files are originally from [Hadeshash](https://extgit.iaik.tugraz.at/krypto/hadeshash) reference implementation of Poseidon.
 They have been _substantially_ cleaned up, as well as modified for our particular case.

-The last file is originally from [linear-layer-tool](https://extgit.iaik.tugraz.at/krypto/linear-layer-tool) from the authors of Poseidon and its reference implementation.
+The last file contains functions originally from [linear-layer-tool](https://extgit.iaik.tugraz.at/krypto/linear-layer-tool) by the authors of Poseidon and its reference implementation.
 It has also been cleaned up and adapted to our case.